stac-utils/stac-fields/README.md

 The returned value is always expected to be a string.
 It may contain HTML if the formatter is added to the `htmlFormats` array in `fields.json`.
-If the return value is allowed to contain HTML, ALL user input must run thorugh the `e()` function (or `parseInt` for integers, for example) to escape malicious HTML tags.
+If the return value is allowed to contain HTML, ALL user input must run through the `e()` function (or `parseInt` for integers, for example) to escape malicious HTML tags.
 This avoids XSS and similar security issues.

 ### `I18N`